Roughing It: Cabins, Camping and RVs

 The area around Juneau is a mix of city, state and Tongass National Forest lands.
 There are a few designated campgrounds, best for recreational vehicles and car-campers, but backpackers also have another option.
 Camping is allowed on undeveloped forest lands one-quarter mile off roads.
 Check with the U.S. Forest Service at (907) 586-8800.
 Juneau Parks and Recreation, at (907) 586-5226, can also provide information on off-road camping for a maximum of 48 hours.

-Two U.S. Forest Service campgrounds are open for the summer, starting in 2008.
+Two U.S. Forest Service campgrounds are open for the summer.
 The Mendenhall Lake Campground off Back Loop Road is open May 15 to Sept.
 15. Of the 69 campsites, nine are full-service RV sites with electricity, water and sewer hookups, and another nine have water and electricity.
 Remaining sites have parking pads and tent sites with picnic tables and fireplaces.
 Seven sites are located in a separate walk-in backpacker area.

 The Auke Village Campground, located about 1.5 miles past the ferry terminal, has 11 tent sites with picnic tables and fireplaces, potable water and restrooms.
 Open May 1 to Sept.
 30.